Pottery for oil: Amphorae

 Represented in the iconography of Ancient Egypt in the context of pottery and the oil industry, they have been dated on the coasts of Lebanon and Syria, during the 15th century BCE and in the 14th century BCE in the Mycenaean area.
 Their massive use in wine and oil trade has left countless archaeological references, and from these and later written documents, it is known that these pointed and rounded base containers (designed to be 'fixed' in the sand of beaches during transport and handling) filled the long benches of transport ships.
 To withstand the hardships and harsh conditions of travel, each container was sealed with a ceramic disk and then with a lime paste.
 The larger ones, during the period of Roman commercial expansion, could hold about 50 liters of oil.

 The oil amphorae from Bética were notable, such as those classified as Dressel 20 amphorae, with specific shapes adapted to different uses, including for storage and transportation, to make them practical for trade.

 Orzas

 Typically used in Hispania, orzas have a significant size, with rounded shapes and typically come with two handles.
 They are almost always made with coarse ceramic, with a thin and smooth exterior surface and a rough, unglazed interior.
 The oil or other contents were protected by a thin paste applied during firing.
 In the Iberian Peninsula, orzas are commonly used for storing and transporting oil, and they often have a capacity of 10 to 25 liters.

 Other containers

 Domestic use also included containers such as bottles, jugs, and pots for serving and storing oil, which varied in shape and size according to regional customs and periods.
-These also included unguentaries (for ointments) and lamp vessels like lucernae and candelabra.
+These also included unguentaria (for ointments) and lamp vessels like lucernae and candelabra.